RACING FOR AWARENESS:

 Racing Partnership

-At the Indianapolis Motor Speedway, this collaboration supports on-site awareness efforts, including a dedicated Testicular Cancer Awareness Foundation booth offering educational resources, survivorship materials, and opportunities to connect with fans, doctors, and partners throughout race month.
+At the Indianapolis Motor Speedway, this collaboration supported on-site awareness efforts, including a dedicated Testicular Cancer Awareness Foundation booth offering educational resources, survivorship materials, and opportunities to connect with fans, doctors, and partners throughout race month.

 Sponsorship & Physician Engagement - In Collaboration with Fennec Pharmaceuticals

-This program is made possible through the generous support of Fennec Pharmaceuticals, a specialty biopharmaceutical company dedicated to work in the neuro-ototoxicity space for patients with testicular cancer who are treated with cisplatin to reduce the risk of hearing loss.
+This program was made possible through the generous support of Fennec Pharmaceuticals, a specialty biopharmaceutical company dedicated to work in the neuro-ototoxicity space for patients with testicular cancer who are treated with cisplatin to reduce the risk of hearing loss.

 Fennec’s sponsorship enables Testicular Cancer Awareness Foundation to create meaningful opportunities for physician engagement, peer-to-peer dialogue, and education in an innovative and memorable setting during race month.

-Indianapolis Experience | Fast Friday, May 15
+Indianapolis Educational Event | Fast Friday, May 15

 Highlighting Survivorship on Fast Friday